ewancoder/eal/README.md

 Quick-install
 -------------

 You don't have to clone this git repo.
-I have written a script which will curl (download) all 5 scripts to the current folder and uploaded it to my github site.
+I have written a script which will curl (download) all 5 scripts to the current folder and uploaded it to my github website.
 Just run

 ```bash
 bash <(curl ewancoder.github.io/al.sh)
 ```

-or the same command with ***wget***.
+or the same command with *wget*.
 You could also download [al.sh](http://ewancoder.github.io/al.sh), set +x (execution) flag and execute it like this:

 ```bash
 curl -O ewancoder.github.io/al.sh